JackAdams/meteor-transactions/README.md

 ```
 where `'posts'` is the name of the Mongo collection and `Posts` is the Meteor `Mongo.Collection` instance variable.

+20. Set `tx.forceCommitBeforeStart = true;` (`false` by default) on client and/or server as a means of strictly keeping the app in a good state (at the cost of potentially messy data if there are bugs in the app).
+What it means is that any time a transaction is started with a `tx.start( ... )` call, it will force a commit of any open transaction first.
+To set this on a per-transaction basis, write `tx.start('new transaction', {forceCommitBeforeStart: true})`.

+21. If a transaction is idle for a set amount of time (milliseconds), it automatically gets rolled back.
+To change the default, set `tx.idleTimeout = 2000;` (default is 5000 ms).

 #### Production ready?

 We've been using this package in a complex production app for almost three years and it's never given us any trouble.
 That said, we have a fairly small user base and those users perform writes infrequently, so concurrent writes to the same document are unlikely.